infiniflow/ragflow/api/http_api_reference.md

 #### Request parameters

 - `"dataset_id"`: (*Path parameter*)
-  The dataset ID.
+  The ID of the dataset to which the documents will be uploaded.
 - `"file"`: (*Body parameter*)
-  The file to upload.
+  The document???? to upload.

 ### Response